grafnu/udmi/docs/guides/test_sequencer.md

 The results end up in `/tmp/sequencer.out`, and are automatically compared against `etc/sequencer.out`.

-To just one run (or a few) tests, explicitly indicate them on the command line.
+If necessary, to run just one (or a few) tests, explicitly indicate them on the command line.
 Useful for either iterative debugging, or else re-running a test to see if it's flaky or not.

 `bin/test_sequencer ${project_id} ${test_name}...`